ITfoxtec/FoxIDs/docs/deployment-k8s.md

 The deployment is carried out in the described order.

 ### Get ready
 Clone the [git repository](https://github.com/ITfoxtec/FoxIDs) or download as ZIP.
-The K8s yaml configuration files is in `./Kubernetes` folder.
+The K8s yaml configuration files is in the `./Kubernetes` folder.
 Open a console and navigate to the `./Kubernetes` folder.

 ### Persistent volumes